Should I Overclock My GPU? Is Overclocking Worth It?

 The Pros

 A higher clock means improved performance, which is the main reason anyone would overclock their GPU.
-Although it might not seem like much, a 10% performance boost can make the game you’re playing more pleasant or at least playable, depending on how it was previously running.
+Although it might not seem like much, a 10% performance boost can make the game you’re playing more enjoyable or at least playable, depending on how it was previously running.

 When adjusting the resolution and texture quality, you will often have to cautiously fiddle with the settings to get them just right.
-Even then, getting the precise results that you’re looking for can be hard.
+Even then, getting the precise results that you’re looking for can be difficult.

 Although the list of pros is quite short, we believe that it is significant enough to be fairly measured against every con that the overclocking process might have.